Home / Our Schools / Senior Years / Pathways & Careers

 Futures Thinking Workshop:

 - In Year 12, students will take part in an inspiring workshop with Chris Clay, who will deepen their career mindset and spark creative, future‑focused thinking.
-He will guide students to explore emerging possibilities, evolving technologies, and the skills needed to thrive in a rapidly changing world of work.
+He guides students to explore emerging possibilities, evolving technologies, and the skills needed to thrive in a rapidly changing world of work.
 This session encourages students to look beyond traditional pathways and build the adaptability and curiosity essential for navigating the future with confidence.

 Career Guidance: